wolfgunblood/frontend-test/README.md

 # VidPod

-Vidpod is a full stack web application that allows vide creators,podcasters and content creators to analyze and place ads dynamically.
+Vidpod is a full stack web application that allows video creators,podcasters and content creators to analyze and place ads dynamically.
 This app is build using T3 stack.
 <br /><br />